-Undercatch is when you catch less than the quota allocated to your quota SFR for a particular species in a season.
-When undercatch occurs, you can carry over a percentage of undercatch kgs to use in the next season.
-If a percentage of undercatch has been set by AFMA for that particular species, this is the maximum amount of uncaught quota that you will be allowed to carry over to the next season.
+Undercatch is when you catch less than the quota allocated to your quota SFR for a particular species in a fishing season.
+When undercatch occurs, you can carry over a percentage of undercatch kgs to use in the next fishing season.
+If a percentage of undercatch has been set by AFMA for that particular species, this is the maximum amount of uncaught quota that you will be allowed to carry over to the next fishing season.
 Undercatch is non-transferable.
-There is no undercatch allowance for some quota species for the 2024-25 fishing season (See Table 1).
+There is no undercatch allowance for those species subject to an incidental bycatch TAC (See Table 1).